 So if you’re willing to break the bank, but get the best motherboard for a custom PC that will fulfill your every need, then paying 750$ for this board isn’t that bad.

-Where do we start?
 Just imagine having 1TB storage on your PC that you might not even be able to fill even if you’ve kept all of your 4K 60fps streams flat on your computer for the whole month.
-Trust us, you’ll have plenty of storage.
+Trust me, you’ll have plenty of storage.

 As mentioned, the board supports Ryzen 2 and 3, and even Ryzen VEGA Graphics processors that are some of the most high-end gaming CPUs and which bring amazing video quality and speed stability.